varnit-mittal/Cloud-Distributed-DB/README.md

 ### Kubernetes

-To deploy the system on a Kubernetes cluster, apply the manifests in order:
+To deploy the system on a Kubernetes cluster:

 ```bash
 kubectl apply -f k8s/namespace.yml